Muneer Ahmad Rashid: Education

 Rashid was born in Lahore, British India where he had completed his high-school from there in 1950.
 Rashid attended the Punjab University in 1950, and had received his double BSc (Hons) in physics and mathematics in 1955.
 In 1957, he did his M.A. in mathematics and taught as a lecturer in mathematics at the Government College University where he stayed there until 1960.
 Rashid then travelled to United Kingdom in 1961 to attend Imperial College London.

 During the 1960s, an physicist Salam was also teaching at Imperial College London where he was supervising the doctorate studies of my many Pakistani students.
 Rashid joined the Salam's group and began working with Salam's group at the Imperial College.
 In 1964, Munir Ahmad did his PhD in Mathematical physics under the supervision of Salam, where his doctoral thesis were entitled "Generalization of Mass Formula in Unitary Symmetries".
 Munir Rashid also did his D.Sc. in mathematical physics under the supervision of Salam at the University of London in 1980.

 Academic career

 Rashid, following his doctorate degree, came back to Pakistan where he joined Quaid-i-Azam University as an associate professor in 1968.
-In September 1968, he travelled to United States where he joined Rochester University as a Visiting Senior Research Associate.
+In September 1968, he travelled to United States where he joined University of Rochester as a Visiting Senior Research Associate.
 Rashid stayed in United States until 1970 and, during this time, he had carried out the research in mathematical physics.
 In 1970, Rashid came back to Pakistan and re-joined Quaid-i-Azam University as a professor.